savonet/book/quickstart.md

 #### Installing Icecast

 In order to do so, we first need to set up an Icecast\index{Icecast} server which will relay the stream to users connecting to it.
+Liquidsoap can be that server itself, with the `icecast.server`\indexop{icecast.server} operator, see [there](#sec:outputs).
+We use a separate Icecast server here, for the reasons given in [there](#sec:audio-streaming).
 The way you should proceed with its installation depends on your distribution, for instance on Ubuntu you can type

 ```